Learn how to make a hanging DIY vertical herb garden and planter using 2×4 lumber! It’s perfect for small space gardening, apartments, and patios.

 I’ll start by saying that I did a lot of this by myself, but it would’ve been significantly easier with a helper.
 So, make it a two-person job if you give this a shot and you’ve got a spare person hanging around.

-I decided to use deck screws on a 45 degree angle instead of a Kreg Jig to assemble the frame.
+I decided to use deck screws on a 45-degree angle instead of a Kreg Jig to assemble the frame, but if you have a pocket hole jig, you could definitely use that for a beginner-friendly joinery technique.

 Repeat this process until all four pieces of the outer frame are assembled.